spraakbanken/swell-project/Anonymization_guidelines.md

       - Descriptor:
         * e.g. political or religious views, sexual or racial information, number of siblings, family members

-      - Markup: assign a single "sensitive" @placeholder to one (most indicative?) token per sentence, e.g. "glad" in the example below.
-By default we assume that the whole sentence should be examined before the essay is published for the research community.
+      - Markup: assign a "sensitive" @placeholder to at least one token per sentence.
+When deciding which and how many tokens to mark with the “sensitive” label, a guiding principle is that pseudomization of the marked tokens could potentially suffice.
+However, the whole sentence will be reviewed later on before final decisions about these pseudonymizations are made, and fewer rathen than more tokens shold be marked.
+A possible solution for the example below is to mark the tokens “glad”, “fri” and “demstration”.

+      - Note: Senstive information which could be covered by other pseudonymization categories should be assigned these other labels, e.g. “Turkiet” and “Ardogan” in the example below.

       Example:

-*I en dag såg vi en stor demstration det var för mycket människor vill inte Turkiets statsminister Ardogan och vi kände mycket **glad** för att det var första dag ser vi en fri demstration*.
+*I en dag såg vi en stor demstration det var för mycket människor vill inte **Turkiets < country, genitive >** statsminister **Ardogan < surname >** och vi kände mycket **glad** för att det var första dag ser vi en **fri** **demstration***.

 -->

-*I en dag såg vi en stor demstration det var för mycket människor vill inte Turkiets statsminister Ardogan och vi kände mycket **glad < sensitive >** för att det var första dag ser vi en fri demstration*.
+*I en dag såg vi en stor demstration det var för mycket människor vill inte Turkiets statsminister Ardogan och vi kände mycket **glad < sensitive >** för att det var första dag ser vi en **fri < sensitive >** **demstration < sensitive >***.

 ### 16. Comments < OBS! >